aldalinde/PyTorch_Course_Project/README.md

 # PyTorch_Course_Project
 Hand gesture recognition model traind on database, composed by a set of near infrared images acquired by the Leap Motion sensor.

+**The training images are LEAP Motion Sensor infrared captures.
+Such photoes can't be made by a standard mobile camera As we can see the model works quite well on test dataset (99.8% accuracy), so it should be used for the corresponding task of classifying infrared motion sensor's output**

 **model_Net.py**
 contains two classes: